How to Remove Your Phone Number from the Internet (Step-by-Step 2026)

 Step 7: Prevent Future Exposure

-- Use a secondary number for online forms, delivery services, and loyalty programs.
-Google Voice is free.
+- *Use a secondary number for online forms, delivery services, and loyalty programs when the service and your recovery needs support it.
+Check current terms and pricing.

 - *Check privacy settings on Facebook, LinkedIn, and Instagram.
 Hide your phone number from public view.